 - Achieve trust among partner agencies and the community

-The program is planning numerous activities throughout 2022 to seek public feedback and engage the public in a variety of ways.
+The program is planning numerous activities throughout 2023 to seek feedback and engage the public in a variety of ways.
 Please visit this site often for updates and connect with us using the following options.

 Sign up for the IBR Program mailing list to receive periodic communications about the program via email.

 Attend an Equity Advisory Group, Community Advisory Group, Executive Steering Group, or Bi-State Legislative meeting; all meetings are open to the public.
 Meeting dates and times, materials and participation information are posted in the events calendar.